typewriter1/Webgl_Renderer/README.md

-# WebGL-pbr
+# WebGL_Renderer
-A simple, easy to use WebGL library, supporting .obj model loading, textures and an Entity-Component-System setup.
+A simple, easy to use WebGL renderer, which attempts to provide a way of rendering 3D graphics in a webpage without any knowledge of WebGL.
+It is __not__ a game engine; however it does support some other features: obj model loading, for example, and the loading of textures.

 __Note__: To use textures, you have to run your HTML page from a server.
 Therefore, to test locally you must use a server.
 If you have python3 installed, you can setup a simple server by opening CMD or equivalent and running `python -m http.server` (with python 3) from the directory of the HTML file.
 Then open your browser and go to localhost:8000 (or whatever number it tells you).
 For this to work your HTML file must be called "index.html".